Naan 1a Indian Leavened Flat Bread With Yeast

 The Dough; Mix yoghurt, water, oil, sugar, 2 tbsp. flour (from measured amount) and yeast in a jug Mix/stir.
 Do not worry about lumps, they will disappear soon.
 Cover & keep aside at room temperature until frothy, approximately 15 minutes.
 When using Instant, Active Yeast, you can skip this step, yeast can be added directly to the flour.

 Sift flour and salt in a bowl.
 Make a well in the centre of the flour.
 Stir the bubbling liquid mix, adding a little at a time to the flour and bring the dough together.
 Use enough liquid to make a soft and pliable dough.
 Don't be afraid to add a little more or a little less water than a bread recipe states.
 65-70% liquid to flour ratio is generally required.
 The dough must be soft to get soft naans, as slack as you can handle.
-You don’t need to knead the dough too much, just bring it together.
+You do not need to knead the dough too much, just bring it together.
 Cover with a clean hand towel and leave for 10 minutes.
 Then give 3 quick kneads at 10 minutes interval, as below.

 Turn the dough out onto an oiled surface.
 Stretch and flatten it out in both horizontal and vertical directions, using the heel of your oiled hand.
 Fold over from both directions to the centre, one edge overlapping the other.
 Now turn the dough over by 90 degrees and stretch it out again in both directions.
 Fold it again towards the centre.
 Cover and leave it for 10 minutes.